-Why is it that many top businesses literally attract the best clients/customers?
-It can seem too easy – they have targeted clients chasing them, they convert most every prospect they want, and customers love them.
-What is the underlying cause and how can others businesses replicate it?
+Why is it that many top businesses attract the best clients/customers?
+It can seem too easy – they have targeted clients chasing them, they convert almost every prospect they want, and customers love them.
+What is the underlying cause and how can other businesses replicate it?

 We trust those we feel are both Competent and have Character (Dr. Stephen Covey)

 Many businesses demonstrate their competency by sharing skills, credentials, firm capabilities, etc.

 Top professionals also do two things very well: